Bang bang chicken: Preparation

 Bang bang chicken is prepared by poaching or steaming chicken.
 The cooked chicken is banged with sticks to tenderize it and pound it into shreds.
 In traditional recipes, the shredded meat is tossed in a sauce made with sesame paste, chili oil, Sichuan pepper and black vinegar.
 Fresh herbs are also tossed with it.
-Variations of the sauce may include chile peppers, peanuts, garlic, ginger and soy sauce.
+Variations of the sauce may include chili peppers, peanuts, garlic, ginger and soy sauce.
 It is traditionally served with julienned cucumbers.